Particular/docs.particular.net/nservicebus/transactional-session/index.md

 ## The consistency problem

-Consider a web controller that creates a `User` in the business database, and also publishes a `UserCreated` event.
+Consider an ASP.NET Core controller that creates a `User` in the business database, and also publishes a `UserCreated` event.
 If a failure occurs during the execution of the request, two scenarios may occur, depending on the order of operations.

-1. **Phantom record**: The message handler creates the `User` in the database first, then publishes the `UserCreated` event.
+1. **Phantom record**: The controller creates the `User` in the database first, then publishes the `UserCreated` event.
 If a failure occurs between these two operations:
     * The `User` is created in the database, but the `UserCreated` event is not published.
     * This results in a `User` in the database, known as a phantom record, which is never announced to the rest of the system.
 2. **Ghost message**: The controller publishes the `UserCreated` event first, then creates the `User` in the database.
 If a failure occurs between these two operations: